 The application of a GIS-based BMP selection tool for the evaluation of hydrologic performance and storm flow reduction.

 Viavattene, Christophe and Ellis, John Bryan and Revitt, D. Mike and Sieker, Heiko and Peters, Christian (2010) The application of a GIS-based BMP selection tool for the evaluation of hydrologic performance and storm flow reduction.
 In: NovaTech 2010, 7th International Conference on 'Sustainable techniques and strategies in Urban Water Management', 27 June - 1 July 2010, Lyon, France.

 A GIS-based BMP tool has been developed within the EU-funded SWITCH project to enable stakeholders to identify appropriate BMPs and their locations to facilitate the control of urban runoff and to reduce the pollutant loads discharged to receiving waters.
 The attenuation impact of the installed BMPs on separate sewer flows has been predicted by linking this tool to a hydraulic model

 |Item Type:||Conference or Workshop Item (Paper)|

 A. > School of Science and Technology > Natural Sciences

 |Notes on copyright:||Presently in unpublished conference proceedings.|

-|Deposited On:||14 Sep 2010 14:06|
+|Date Deposited:||14 Sep 2010 14:06|